spacemeshos/cosmic/README.md

 - For mobile ```yarn mobile```
 - For Web ```yarn build```
 - For desktop ```yarn dist```

-### Note
-For the android app to work well, you need to add local.properties to the root directory of the android directory.
-> local.properties contains the sdk path to your android sdk.

 ### Additional commands
 - For bundling android